creasty/jsonity/README.md

 =end
 ```

-Explicitly set an object to use inside a block:
+Explicitly specify an object to use inside a block:

 ```ruby
 Jsonity.build { |t|